• Latest

 Have you ever mindlessly scrolled through social media or news sites, even though you know nothing good is happening?
 If so, you’re doomscrolling.

-Doomscrolling has become popular in recent months to describe the habit of endlessly scrolling through bad news.
+Doomscrolling has recently become popular to describe the habit of endlessly scrolling through bad news.

 The problem with doomscrolling is that it’s a never-ending cycle.
 The more you scroll, the more anxious and stressed you feel.
 And the more anxious and stressed you feel, the more you want to scroll.
 It’s a vicious cycle that can be hard to break out of.